Totoro-Li/WorkspaceSync/paste.md

     process_dataset_single_image(dataset_dir, path_to_model, use_gpu, output_folder)
 ```

-In this modification, the `process_dataset_single_image` function will process each h5 file in the dataset directory, and for each h5 file, it will extract the blurry images and their starting timestamps using the `extract_blurry_images` function, then perform single image reconstruction using the `process_single_image` function for each blurry image.
-The `process_single_image` function will get the event window corresponding to the timestamp of the blurry image and perform reconstruction on the event window.
+This modification addresses your comments as follows:

+1. The model is now loaded just once for each h5 file, before the loop over the blurry images, and passed as a parameter to the `process_single_image` function.
+The same applies to the `reconstructor` object.
+2. The `width` and `height` attributes are now read from the h5 file and set in the args namespace before calling `process_single_image`.
+3. I added a line to randomly sample a certain number of images for reconstruction.
+The number of images to sample is specifiedby the `SAMPLES_NUM` constant.
+You can adjust this value as needed.
+Note that if there are fewer images than `SAMPLES_NUM`, all images will be used for reconstruction.
+4. I modified the `process_single_image` function to use events from a window covering `num_frames` frames before and after the timestamp of the blurry image.
+The number of frames can be adjusted by changing the `num_frames` parameter of `process_single_image`.
+The duration of a frame is given by `args.window_duration`, which should be set to the average duration of a frame in your data.

-Please note that this modification assumes that the h5 file contains a group named 'images' that contains the blurry images.
-If your h5 file structure is different, you might need to adjust the `extract_blurry_images` function accordingly.
+Please note that these modifications assume that the timestamps of the events and the blurry images are in the same time units (seconds).
+If they are not, you might need to adjust the code to convert between different time units.